 Every time I tell my friends, co-workers, and people that I’ve come across about my travels in South Africa, they always lament about the cost, safety and the effort it takes to plan a trip there.
 Just because it’s not a walk in the park, it doesn’t mean you shouldn’t do it.
 In fact, once I got my Mom’s blessing (about 2 weeks before I left on the trip), I knew it was going to be the most memorable trip I’ll ever take (spoiler alert: it was!)

-I went to South Africa twice (2015, and then in 2016) so where needed, I’ll provide a range.
+I went to South Africa twice (2015, 2016, 2019) so where needed, I’ll provide a range.
 The breakdown below is taken from my most recent trip to South Africa in 2016 and broken out per trip (You can always divide the accommodation per person)

 The map below shows some of cities and points of interest I’ve visited over multiple trips to South Africa and beyond!
 Save/download this map to plan for your trip!